 Thulamela Postal Tags

 Thulamela is the world famous archeaological site situated in the northern part of South Africa’s Kruger National Park.
 The amazing discoveries at Thulamela became the living history which is depicted in these watercolour paintings.
+You can see all the Thulamela Postal Tags here.

 Order of St John 900th Anniversary

 This special miniature sheet includes a depiction of South Africa’s former President, Nelson Mandela, wearing the Knight of Grace mantle.
 Established in 1099 in Jerusalem, the Order of St John celebrates 900 years in the service of mankind.
+You can see the postage stamp and first day cover here.

 Early South African History

 South Africa’s fascinating history is documented in these stamps – including the Taung Skull, dating back many millions of years; the priceless Golden Rhino from Mapungubwe; and the hauntingly beautiful ceramic “Lydenburg Heads”.
+You can see all the postage stamps here.